What is Burkholderia cepacia?

 - Since non-drug products are among those recalled for BCC contamination, it is prudent for manufacturers of such products to implement suitable specifications and controls to prevent microbial contamination of their products, and to conduct monitoring for BCC in their water-based products and water systems.

-CPT Labs Microbiological Division scientists have developed, validated, and now employ a procedure for testing Burkholderia cepacia complex (BCC) in raw materials and non-sterile water-based products.
+CPTSM Labs Microbiological Division scientists have developed, validated, and now employ a procedure for testing Burkholderia cepacia complex (BCC) in raw materials and non-sterile water-based products.
 This procedure and its validation have previously been reviewed by FDA.
 This method is ready to be applied to your raw materials, in-process samples and finished products.
 Feel free to contact us at any time to learn more about BCC contamination, how to control it within your manufacturing environment or to establish a testing program that is specifically designed to suit your needs.

-Services Provided by CPT Labs
+Services Provided by CPTSM Labs

 - Clinical.
 Conducting an HRIPT test, the Clinical Department will help to determine whether or not your product will be responsible for causing sensitization and/or irritation responses.
 Upon request, tests can be performed in order to support claims, such as “Dermatologist Tested”.